userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 {% endblock %}
 ```

-What we are intered in here is what's inside the `box-body` div, especially the `{% for pastry in pastries %}` loop.
+What we are interested in here is what's inside the `box-body` div, especially the `{% for pastry in pastries %}` loop.
 In the controller, we passed the rows from the database, contained in an eloquent collection, to the `pastries` key in the render arguments array.
 Those rows from the database, the same one displayed in our debug output, are now available in our Twig template as an array.
 This means we can use [Twig's tags, filters and functions](https://twig.symfony.com/doc/2.x/) to manipulate that array, or any data passed to the Twig template.
 Let's get a closer look this [for](https://twig.symfony.com/doc/2.x/tags/for.html) block:

 ```html
 {% for pastry in pastries %}